Authors: Gregory Hollows, Nicholas James

-This is Section 6.2 of the Imaging Resource Guide
+This is Section 3.5 of the Imaging Resource Guide.

-Spherical aberration refers to rays focusing at different distances depending on where across the aperture they meet the lens, and is a function of aperture size.
-The steeper the angle of incidence light has on the surface of a spherical lens, the greater the error in how the lens will refract the light (Figure 1).
-Lenses with large apertures (small f/#s) are more likely to have spherical aberration negatively impact the image quality.
-If a lens has a lot spherical aberration, image quality can be improved by increasing the f/# by closing the iris, but there is a limit to how much this will improve image quality.
-Closing the iris too much will cause diffraction to limit the performance (see Diffraction Limit).
-Optical designs that include high index glass or additional elements can be used to correct for spherical aberration in a fast (small f/#) lens; these designs will reduce the amount of refraction at each surface and, with it, the amount of spherical aberration.
-However, this can cause increases in the size, weight, and cost of the lens assembly.
+Spherical aberration refers to rays focusing at different distances depending on where they interact with the lens and is a function of aperture size.
+To describe spherical aberration, the incident angle of light must be known.
+This angle occurs where light rays strike the curved surface of a lens and is the angle between the ray and the surface.
+The steeper the incident angle, the more the light will be refracted (Figure 1).
+Figure 1 shows that as the parallel rays in object space collide with the lens, the incident angle increases the farther up they hit on the lens’s surface.
+Image quality from lenses with large apertures (small f/#s) are more likely to suffer from spherical aberration, because of this larger angle of incidence.
+Lenses that suffer from spherical aberration can be improved by increasing the f/# by closing the iris, but there is a limit to how much this improves image quality.
+Closing the iris too much causes diffraction to limit performance sooner (see diffraction limit in The Airy Disk and Diffraction Limit).
+Optical designs that include high index glass or additional elements are used to correct spherical aberration in a fast (small f/#) lens; these designs reduce the amount of refraction at each surface and, with it, the amount of spherical aberration.
+However, this increases the size, weight, and cost of the lens assembly.

 Astigmatism is a function of field angles.
-To summarize, astigmatic aberration occurs when a lens has to perform over a wide field, but the performance in the direction of the field is reduced compared to the performance orthogonal to the field.
-If one looks at a series of bars that are half horizontal and half vertical, the bars in one direction will be in focus, but the bars in the other direction will be out of focus (as shown in Figures 2 and 3).
-This is caused by the fact that rays away from the center of the object do not pass through rotationally symmetric surfaces like the on axis rays do (Figure 4).
-To correct this, two things need to be done: have symmetric designs about the aperture and have designs with low angles of incidence for the field rays.
-Keeping a design symmetric leads to forms that are similar to a double gauss lens.
-Keep in mind that symmetric designs prevent the use of telephoto or reverse telephoto designs, which can cause long focal length designs to be large and short focal length designs to have small back focal lengths.
-Reducing the angles of incidence, much like one does for spherical aberration, requires higher index glasses and additional elements, leading to an increase in size, weight, and cost of the lens.
-The simplified definition used here intentionally combines the effects for astigmatism and coma for ease of understanding.
+To summarize, astigmatic aberration occurs when a lens must perform over a wide field, but the performance in the direction of the field is reduced compared to the performance orthogonal to the field (either sagittal or tangential, respectfully).
+If one looks at a series of bars that are half horizontal (tangential) and half vertical (sagittal), the bars in one direction will be in focus, but the bars in the other direction will be out of focus (shown in Figure 2a and 2b).
+This is caused by the fact that rays that are away from the center of the object, do not pass through rotationally symmetric surfaces like the on-axis rays do (Figure 3).
+To correct this, two things must occur: lens designs must be symmetric about the aperture and field rays must have low incident angles.
+Keeping a design symmetric leads to forms that are like a double gauss lens.
+Note that symmetric designs prevent the use of telephoto or reverse telephoto designs, which can cause long focal length designs to be large and short focal length designs to have small back focal lengths.
+Reducing the angles of incidence, much like for spherical aberration, requires higher index glasses and additional elements, leading to an increase in lens size, weight, and cost.
+The simplified definition used here intentionally combines the effects of astigmatism and coma for ease of understanding.

-Field curvature (Figure 5) is the aberration that describes the magnitude to which the image plane wants to be naturally curved.
-This aberration is caused by the sum of the focal lengths of the lens elements in the system multiplied by their index of refraction not equaling zero.
-If the sum is positive, which is typical for an imaging lens, the image plane will have a concave curvature to it; this is why movie theaters tend to have slightly curved screens.
-Since curving the image plane is seldom an option for a machine vision lens, the designers must insert negative powered corrective elements to reduce the sum of the focal lengths.
-This makes lenses longer and typically forces a negative lens to be close to the image plane, reducing the back focal length of the lens.
+Field curvature (Figure 4) is the aberration that describes the amount in which the image plane curves due to the curvature in the lens design.
+This aberration is caused by the sum of the focal lengths of the lens elements in the system (multiplied by the refractive indices) not equaling zero.
+If the sum is positive (typical for an imaging lens), the image plane will have a concave curvature.
+Since curving the image plane is almost never an option for a machine vision lens, the optical designer must insert negative powered corrective elements to reduce this sum.
+This makes lenses longer and forces a negative lens to be close to the image plane, reducing the lens’s back focal length.

 Chromatic Focal Shift

-A type of chromatic aberration, chromatic focal shift describes how different wavelengths focus along different longitudinal positions.
-The goal of most imaging lens designs is to get all the desired wavelengths to focus on the same plane (the location where the sensor is located in the system).
+A type of chromatic aberration, chromatic focal shift describes how different wavelengths focus along different longitudinal positions (along the optical axis).
+The goal of most imaging lens designs is to have all desired wavelengths focus on the same plane (where the sensor is located).
 It is physically impossible to get a singular focus plane over a wide spectral range.
-However, it is possible to come very close.
-The closer to the same plane all the wavelengths are focused, the less issues that will be observed in the image.
+However, it is possible to come close.
+If the wavelengths are focused closer to the same plane, fewer issues will be observed in the image.

-Figure 7 shows a chromatic focal shift curve.
-Since this is an example of an achromatic lens design, two wavelengths can be focused into the same plane at the same time.
-The vertical axis shows changing wavelength from short to long, which is blue to red in the visible spectrum.
-The vertical black line represents a plane, which could be the sensor location.
-The blue curved line represents the relative location of best focus as a function of wavelength.
-The curve verifies that this is an achromatic design, since even if moved slightly to the left or right, the black line intersects the blue curve at only two points/wavelengths.
+Figure 6 shows a chromatic focal shift curve.
+Since this is an example of an achromatic lens design, two wavelengths are focused on the same plane.
+The y-axis shows changing wavelength from short to long (blue to red in the visible spectrum).
+The vertical black line represents a plane that could be the sensor location, and the x-axis shows the distance away from that location.
+The blue curved line shows the relative location of the best focus as a function of wavelength.
+The curve verifies that this design is achromatic since even if moved slightly to the left or right, the black line intersects the blue curve at only two points/wavelengths.

 The blue, green, and red dots represent wavelengths associated with common 470nm, 520nm, and 630nm (blue, green, and red) LEDs.
-Notice that the green dot focuses to the left of the sensor plane, while the red and blue dots focus more to the right; this is the most balanced position of focus of the lens system if all the wavelengths or white light (which encompasses all wavelengths) are used.
+Notice the green dot focuses to the left of the sensor plane, while the red and blue dots focus to the right; this is the most balanced position of focus of the lens system if all the wavelengths or white light (which encompasses all wavelengths) are used.
 This design displays non-ideal image quality, as none of the wavelengths are truly in focus.
-If only one wavelength is used, the performance will improve since the balance for the others are eliminated.
+If only one wavelength is used, the performance will improve since balancing effects used for the other wavelengths are eliminated.
 While this example demonstrates that red and blue can be balanced, this is not always true.
-Most lens designs are achromatic, but for very small pixels, this can become problematic.
+Most lens designs are achromatic, but for very small pixels, this can be an issue.

-Shown at the same scale as Figure 7, Figure 8 displays an apochromatic lens.
-An apochromatic lens has three wavelengths that can be focused in the same plane at the same time.
-While this is a far more complicated design, it does allow for superior balancing across the wavelength spectrum.
-As shown, all three LED colors can be brought into focus on the same sensor plane simultaneously, which allows for superior image quality.
-Generally, apochromatic lens designs have high performance, but low versatility; they work very well over a smaller range of magnifications and working distances.
-Additionally, these are often high cost designs due to the additional required elements being made of expensive materials.
-Many high end, high magnification objectives are apochromatic.
+Shown at the same scale as Figure 6, Figure 7 shows an apochromatic lens.
+An apochromatic lens is designed to focus three wavelengths on the same plane.
+While this is a far more complicated design, it allows for superior balancing across the wavelength spectrum.
+As shown, all three LED colors can be brought to focus on the same sensor plane allowing for superior image quality.
+Apochromatic lens designs have high performance, but low versatility and work well over a smaller range of magnifications and WDs.
+Additionally, these are often high-cost designs due to additional elements made of expensive materials.
+Many high-end, high-magnification objectives (such as microscope objectives) are apochromatic.